 John Lowell’s musical journey began when he crept into his older sister’s room when he was 12 years old to play her guitar.
 Since that time, he’s gone on to become a triple threat – he’s a clean, dynamic guitar player, a clear voiced singer and a respected songwriter.
 He’s lived for many years in Southwest Montana, carving out a music career while living in the mountains of the Yellowstone ecosystem.
 John’s first endeavor on the guitar was learning John Denver songs, but upon meeting a classmate that played the banjo while in high school, he was bit by the bluegrass bug.
 While he still enjoys playing bluegrass, his tastes have expanded to most types of acoustic music.
-John is in great demand as a teacher in the US, Canada, Europe and the UK, and travels abroad to all those countries often to teach at music camps and to tour.
-In 2019, he retains his title at Sorefingers Music Camp in Cotswald, UK as the guitar teacher who has taught more than any other.

 After a solo CD released in 2012, and multiple releases with the Growling Old Men, Kane’s River, and his own European touring band – the John Lowell Band, it was time to produce a record with friends he’d met along the way.

 2018 was spent recording in Lowell’s home studio and contacting a who’s who in music, and the project is finally coming together.
 “This Long Stretch Of Gravel – John Lowell & friends” features 11 original songs with collaborators 8 time IBMA Award winner Becky Buller, 7 time IBMA winner Missy Raines, Classical/Bluegrass cellist Joy Adams, Legendary fiddle player/composer/trailblazer/Berklee faculty member Darol Anger, Multiple award winner/songwriter/vocalist/banjo player Ron Block, IBMA winner and Grammy nominee/banjo player/producer/vocalist Greg Cahill, Internationally recognized clawhammer banjo player/songwriter/vocalist Chris Coole, Grammy and IBMA winning fiddle player/writer/singer Jeremy Garrett, IBMA winner/broadcaster /songwriter/guitarist/vocalist Chris Jones, IBMA and Grammy winning dobro player/vocalist/songwriter Andy Hall, IBMA winner and Grammy nominated legendary vocalist/songwriter Claire Lynch, IBMA winner/producer/ vocalist/ guitarist Stephen Mougin, IBMA winner/songwriter/banjo player/vocalist Joe Newberry, Grammy winner/founder of Little Feat, keyboardist/songwriter /vocalist Bill Payne, IBMA and Grammy winner/Juno nominee/mandolin player/ songwriter/vocalist John Reischman, Folk/Bluegrass/Jazz performer/ composer/vocalist/songwriter Ben Somers, Multiple award winner in Canada and the US for mandolin and fiddle/vocalist Jason Thomas and American Roots/ Bluegrass/String music mandolin player/vocalist/Berklee faculty member Joe K. Walsh.
-IBMA engineer of the year Ben Surratt mixed the project, which will be released in 2019.
+IBMA engineer of the year Ben Surratt mixed the project.

 John’s an in demand instructor in guitar, voice, songwriting and arranging and in 2019 will be teaching at Sore Fingers, Nimble Fingers, Montana Fiddle Camp, Blueberry Bluegrass Festival, his own Fishing Musician camp and a few private workshops.
 More information can be found on the Tour tab.